Srijan272002/KatalystAI/README.md

 A modern, real-time calendar dashboard built with Next.js that helps you manage and track your meetings efficiently.

-> This app uses direct Google OAuth (NextAuth) at runtime.
-During development and testing in Cursor, we also used Composio MCP for Google Calendar integration.
+> This app uses Composio MCP for Google Calendar integration.
 See the MCP section below to enable it in your editor.